Skip to main content

 • good posture advice

 If you're still in pain after you have finished your sessions, go back to your GP or physiotherapist.
-They might prescribe more physiotherapy or try another treatment.
+They might prescribe more physiotherapy or another treatment.

 Many physiotherapists work at GP surgeries.
 In some areas, you can ask to see a physiotherapist without seeing a GP first.